Nelson Velazquez Preview, Player Props: Royals vs. Pirates

-The Kansas City Royals, including Nelson Velazquez (.229 on-base percentage in past 10 games, 51 points below season-long percentage), battle starter Johan Oviedo and the Pittsburgh Pirates at Kauffman Stadium, Monday at 8:10 PM ET.
+On Tuesday, Nelson Velazquez (.206 on-base percentage in past 10 games, 63 points below season-long percentage) and the Kansas City Royals play the Pittsburgh Pirates, whose starting pitcher will be Colin Selby.
+First pitch is at 8:10 PM ET.

-In his previous game, he notched a home run while going 1-for-3 against the Mariners.
+He had a hitless performance in his most recent game (0-for-3) against the Pirates.

 Nelson Velazquez Game Info & Props vs. the Pirates